Fudan-iGEM/2025-wiki/pages/design.md

 #### 2) Yeast Membrane Engineering

-The ergosterol biosynthesis pathway is crucial, with *ERG6* and *ERG5* defining membrane sterol composition and influencing the expression and functionality of heterologously expressed human GPCRs.
-Crucially, elevated ergosterol levels disrupt the proper integration and function of GPCRs in the yeast membrane.
+The ergosterol biosynthesis pathway is crucial for yeast membrane, with *ERG6* and *ERG5* defining membrane sterol composition and influencing the expression and functionality of heterologously expressed human GPCRs.
+It has been shown that elevated ergosterol levels disrupt the proper integration and function of human GPCRs in the yeast membrane.
 Consequently, deleting *ERG5/6* and redirecting sterol flux toward cholesterol significantly enhances receptor efficiency[^11].

-To leverage this for our application, we deleted *ERG5/6* and added pREV1-driven (BBa_K3748015) zebrafish genes (*DHCR7/24*: BBa_25RCU5CB and BBa_25FOVO4C) through homologous recombination.
+To leverage this for our application, we deleted *ERG5/6* and replaced with translational units of pREV1-driven (BBa_K3748015) zebrafish genes (*DHCR7/24*: BBa_25RCU5CB and BBa_25FOVO4C) through homologous recombination.
 This modification blocks ergosterol production and redirects zymosterol to cholesterol, which is necessary for the human receptor to function properly[^11].
-We confirmed this modification using cholesterol staining.
+This modification could be easily verified using cholesterol staining.

-Furthermore, the resulting reduced ergosterol content mimics a phenotype associated with antifungal drug resistance[^12], offering a platform to investigate the impact of membrane composition on drug sensitivity and to identify non-ergosterol-related targets.
+Reducing ergosterol content in *Candida* yeast membrane mimics its acquiring antifungal drug resistance[^12], offering a platform to investigate the impact of membrane composition on drug sensitivity and to identify non-ergosterol-related targets.

 ### Module 3 — Controlling Individual Diversity